nexusaisystems-pro/AI-Launcher/replit.md

 GameHub Launcher is a next-generation multi-game server browser platform by Nexus AI Systems, currently in beta for DayZ and planned for expansion to other games like Rust and Arma 3.
 It offers AI-powered server recommendations, real-time statistics, automatic mod management, and one-click server joining.
 The platform is a full-stack TypeScript application with a React frontend and Express backend, designed for 100,000+ players.

 The platform includes:
-- A premium, authentication-gated landing page.
+- A multi-game homepage showcasing all supported games (DayZ in beta, 7 games coming soon).
+- Game-specific landing pages with features, stats, and dual CTAs for players and server owners.
 - A main launcher with a server browser for authenticated users.
 - An owner dashboard for verified server owners.
 - An admin panel for platform administration.